| Photos courtesy Casey Frederick

 But what's this site's business model?

 There is no business model.
 This site won't sell advertising, or seek sponsors.
 If some worthy organization would like some exposure here, that could happen, but it wouldn't be for money.
-I earn money at my straight job, and teaching physics and math.
+I earn an income from my jobs.
 This is just something I want to do, and I hope that you'll tell folks about it so the database can grow!

 Who took that cool picture of the old pump in the header?